minduca/autocomplete-code-challenge/README.md

-**PS: this application is just an expression of my very personal view and experience of going through a new programming language, plus some random thoughts of mine included in the process.
+**PS: this repo is an expression of my very personal view and process of going through a new programming language, plus some random thoughts of mine included in the process.
 It is also my proposal of solution to a nice coding challenge**

 # hello-suggestions
 Sample api in REST built on python that provides autocomplete suggestion for cities.